PAM: Welcome, I’m Pam Laricchia from livingjoyfully.ca. And today I’m here with Jessica Kane. Hi, Jessica!

 PAM: That’s so cool.
 Okay.

-I’m very interested to hear how you discovered unschooling and what your family’s move to unschooling looked like?
+I’m very interested to hear how you discovered unschooling and what your family’s move to unschooling looked like.

-And the school that Roisin went to, the way that it was designed, it was very, very hippy school with art and music.
+And the school that Roisin went to, the way that it was designed, it was very, very hippie school with art and music.
 They had an organic garden, some of them were growing oysters in the sea.
 They had oyster beds.
 It was so much stuff going on.
 And it was an amazing time for that school.
-They had book fairs, they really celebrated the holidays and it was just all about developing children’s curiosity and very little to do with academics.
-I mean, they had that, of course, you have to, but it wasn’t only about that.
-It was, are you interested in an instrument?
+They had book fairs.
+They really celebrated the holidays and it was just all about developing children’s curiosity and very little to do with academics.
+I mean, they had that, of course.
+You have to, but it wasn’t only about that.
+It was about, are you interested in an instrument?
 Let’s get one and play it.
 And the school had so many instruments to loan to the children.
 There was a band and she was in the school’s traditional Irish band.
 I think it was just such an amazing place.

 Then the principal retired and his wife who had been there the whole time.
 She was the kindergarten teacher, she also retired then very shortly after.
 As Ronan was going into that school, there was a very big regime change.
-Roisin was leaving that school and Ronan was going in and she really, really enjoyed it.
-He did not, he could do the work, that was not a problem.
+Roisin was leaving that school and Ronan was going in and he really, really enjoyed it.
+He could do the work.
+That was not a problem.
 He didn’t do the work because he didn’t want to, but he loved the social aspect of it.

 He loved all the social events, kids, and he’s playing with all the kids.
 And he really, really enjoyed that.
 But the teachers had a problem because he just wouldn’t do the work.
 And then that, of course, that led to them sending him home with more work.
 And then that led to me sitting with him at the table, going, “You have to do this.”